Page Results () See All

 People upgrading uncomfortable setups

-Starting to notice back pain, fatigue or poor concentration is your cue to look at what you need in a home office for better ergonomics.
+Starting to notice back pain, fatigue or poor concentration is your cue to look at what you need in a home office for better ergonomics..

 Employers with remote or hybrid workers

 Giving clear guidance on what every home office needs helps ensure comfort, productivity and DSE compliance for employees working remotely.
-Our free Healthy Workstation Assessment will give personalised recommendations for your employees, helping you provide ergonomic workstations that are compliant.

 Where to set up a home office

 Where you choose to set up your home office can have a big impact on your focus and comfort.
 Ideally, choose a quiet space with natural light and minimal distractions.
-If you’re working with a smaller space, ergonomic equipment can help you convert a corner, spare room or a kitchen table into a supportive work zone.
+If you’re working with a smaller space, ergonomic equipment can help you convert a corner, spare room, or a kitchen table into a supportive work zone.